wp-plugins/simple-share-buttons-adder/readme.txt

 The Simple Share Buttons Adder utilises features that, as a WordPress user, you will be familiar with.
 A self-explanatory administration screen will have you showing your Share Buttons on your posts and pages in no time!

 == Installation ==

-A full list of instructions to configure your Share Buttons can be found on the Simple Share Buttons website - <a href="http://www.simplesharebuttons.com/wordpress/wordpress-configuration/">www.simplesharebuttons.com</a>

 1. Upload the 'simple-share-buttons-adder' folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress